 On a long descending eighth note phrase that becomes more assertive, and changes key as it falls.
 The music reaches a climax, a sudden octave leap to a sustained F major chord with high A is the top note out of which descending arpeggios and strings against an ascending harp arpeggios break out in a fleeting moment of passion.

 As the climax subsides and violins fall from their high A further extent then the main theme, Section A comes to a close on the rising second that remains suspended, against the same harp arpeggios with which the movement began.
-The middle B section begins with a new, more assertive theme in the first violins played ardently in a more fleeting temple.
+The middle B section begins with a new, more assertive theme in the first violins played ardently in a more fleeting tempo.
 Thrusting attacks on sustained chords and low strings add forcefulness to this more aggressive emotional outpouring.

 Based upon the little arch-like figure on the third interval, played by the cellos before the first theme resumed during the A section, this new theme also includes the four-note motor song to the words Der Tag ist schön, the day is beautiful, at the close of the fourth song of Kindertotenlieder.
 Mahler may have intended this musical reference to convey his hope for a new day, made beautiful by the presence of his beloved.